HgGabriel/BrazookApp/README.md

 ## Contributors

+  Here are the list of the people who helped me with feedback to improve the app UI/UX while I was developing:

+  * JellyJinx
+  * Vinni Hashirama
+  * Pk (Patriky)
+  * DuplicateUser3
+  * Sabonete01
+  * Vinícius Silva Galindo
+  * Polly Rocha
+  * Paulo Roberto

+## Acknowledgments

 Shoutout to my friends who studied with me and helped me built the app, without them I wouldn't be able to finish this project in only 3 months.

-## Acknowledgments

-Thanks to [JetBrains](https://www.jetbrains.com) for supporting us with a [free Open Source License](https://www.jetbrains.com/buy/opensource).